Bastra

-Basra is a popular fishing card game, similar to cassino, and very popular in Cyprus.
+Basra is a fishing card game, similar to cassino, and popular in Cyprus.
 The game is also popular in Egypt, Lebanon, and other Middle Eastern countries.
 The name is Greek borrowing from the Arabic word Basra.
 In Turkey, the game is known as pişti or pişpirik.

 History

 The game originated in Greece and is known in different variations such as diloti and kseri.
 The game has been exported by both the Cypriot and Turkish diasporas, and it is played in Cypriot communities in Australia, Canada, England, and the United States, usually passed on by the first generation of immigrants to their children and grandchildren.
-Despite this, the game is virtually unknown in these countries outside of the Cypriot and Greek communities.
 In Turkey, the game is still very popular.

 The game

 The game is played with a 52 card deck and can involve two, three, or four players, although the game is most interesting in the two or four player versions.
 In the four player version, the players can play for themselves or in two player teams.
 The first team or player to score 100 points is the winner.